 Rubber molding is a manufacturing process used to transform uncured rubber into a usable product.
 This is done using various processes that involve heating and reshaping rubber in a metal cavity.
 The three main types of molding are injection molding, compression molding, and transfer molding.

-Injection molding is done by injecting uncured rubber into a mold.
+Rubber Injection molding is done by injecting uncured rubber into a mold.
 The rubber stays in the mold for a set amount of time until it vulcanizes into its final shape.
 While injection molding is a type of rubber molding, it can also be used with many different materials, such as metals and glass.

-Compression molding is done by placing preformed shapes of uncured rubber into the cavities of a heated mold, which is then closed using hydraulic pressure.
+Rubber compression molding is done by placing preformed shapes of uncured rubber into the cavities of a heated mold, which is then closed using hydraulic pressure.
 The rubber is held in the heated cavity until it is molded to its final shape.

-Transfer molding is done by loading a measured amount of uncured rubber into a transfer pot.
+Rubber transfer molding is done by loading a measured amount of uncured rubber into a transfer pot.
 The ram is then closed, pushing the preform through the runner and gate system into the part cavity.
 The rubber is held in the heated cavity for a specific amount of time to cure the rubber into its final shape.

 Rubber has unique material properties that allow it to be strong, durable, flexible, abrasion resistant and extremely waterproof.
 Natural rubber is derived from the latex from rubber trees.
 Tapping the bark of these trees allows the latex (sticky, milky colloid) to be drawn off by making incisions in the bark and collecting the fluid in vessels.
 The latex then is refined into rubber ready for commercial processing.
+There are numerous types of rubber to suit applications, and these rubber types have specialized properties that range from vibration elimination, to electrical insulation.

 While there are many different types of rubber, there are only two main types of rubber: natural rubber and synthetic rubber.
 Natural rubber comes from the hevea tree, also known as the Pará rubber tree or simply the rubber tree, and has been used by people to make rubber since the 1800s.
 Over time, as demand for rubber grew, synthetic rubbers were developed.
 There are many more specific types of rubber within the two larger categories, and both are developed by our chemists using select ingredients based on the application.
 Functionally speaking, one is not better than the other.
 Which one is used for a certain application, depends on the specific properties that are needed.